ToxyBorg/llama_langchain_documents_embeddings/README.md

     The function returns the answer as a string.

-  ## The code then loads environment variables from a .env file,
+  ## Finally
-  sets up the paths to the pre-trained language model and the vector store, and defines the query string.
+    The code then loads environment variables from a .env file, sets up the paths to the pre-trained language model and the vector store, and defines the query string.

     It calls using_vectorstore_similarity_search to find the most similar documents to the query, and then calls Q_and_A_implementation to generate an answer to the query using the pre-trained question-answering model.
     Finally, it prints the answer to the console.